Medigene’s new generation of dendritic cell (DC) vaccines have optimal functional potential to activate potent immune responses

 - High quantity yields of DC vaccines for up to two years or longer.

 - Cells stored frozen and administered through simple injections under the skin.

-- Collection of antigens as off-the-shelf reagents to tailor DC vaccines according to medical need.
+- Potential to incorporate certain antigens to tailor DC vaccines according to medical need.

 Specific characteristics of Medigene’s new generation DC vaccines:

 - Medigene’s DCs display a surface profile composed of high levels of molecules needed for co-stimulation of T cells, leading to optimal activation.

 - DCs manufactured following Medigene’s protocol produce bioactive IL-12, a critical cytokine that is needed for effective activation of anti-tumor immunity.

 - Medigene’s DCs can also activate natural killer cells of the innate immune system to provide immune synergy of the innate and adaptive immune systems.

 Isolation of DC precursor cells from patient's blood.